Idokr1/Idokr1/README.md

 ### :man_technologist: About Me :

-🤔 My name is Ido and I'm a FullStack Developer from Israel, <br/>
+🤔 My name is Ido and I'm a Backend Developer <br/>
-I Specialize in C#, OOP, MySQL JS, HTML, CSS, Microsoft Azure Fundamentals, ASP.NET Framework and more, <br/>
+I Specialize in Java, C#, OOP, Docker, AWS, and more. <br/>

-• 🌱 I have a great work ethic and I'm looking for my next challenge in Frontend / Fullstack development positions<br>
+• 🌱 I have a great work ethic and I'm looking for my next challenge in Backend Development positions<br>
 • 📫 How to reach me: idokrupik@gmail.com <br>
 • 👨🏻‍💻 Check out my portfolio website: https://ido-krupik.com <br>